 Next, write to your representatives to let them know that you support Amache becoming a National Park Site.
-In April 2021, Rep. Neguse and Buck of Colorado introduced the Amache National Historic Site Act and Senators Bennett and Hickenlooper introduced a senate companion bill.
+In April 2021, Rep. Neguse and Buck of Colorado introduced the Amache National Historic Site Act, which unanimously passed the House July 2021, and Senators Bennett and Hickenlooper introduced a senate companion bill.
 Ask your representatives and senators to support this historic act.
 Use this easy letter writing tool to contact your representatives and senators (https://p2a.co/nyx7cij)

 Lastly, if you can, donate to the National Parks Conservation Association to help conserve sites like Amache, as well as your favorite current national parks.
 Every bit helps. (www.npca.org)